 Big businesses like Amazon, Walmart, or Alibaba have the resources to build their own websites and maintain them.
 However, many small businesses do not have the same resources and often turn to ecommerce platforms.

 An ecommerce platform provides the software that makes it possible for providers of goods and services online to manage their businesses.
-This kind of software can include tools for building and managing an ecommerce website, marketing, customer service, accounting, and inventory.
+This kind of software can include ecommerce tools for building and managing an online store, marketing, customer service, accounting, and inventory.

 Some of the best ecommerce platforms include Shopify, Magento, Wix, MeGaDev, and BigCommerce.
 There are also several open-source ecommerce platforms like Drupal Commerce, Open Freeway, Magento Open Source, Spree Commerce, and Solidus.